espadrine/espadrine.github.com/blog/src/webidentity.md

 - WK: `DCmk1xzu05QmT578_9QUSckIjCYRyr19W0bf0bMb46MK`.
 - MACs generated with `echo -n "$input" | openssl sha256 -hmac "$key" | cut -f2 -d' ' | xxd -r -p | base64 | tr +/ -_ | tr -d =`.

+The script to generate the examples is available [here][TestVectors];
+running it yields all values used in examples.

+## Acknowledgements

+Thanks go to /u/josejimeniz2 for considering the risk of Sync data loss, and to /u/haxelion for raising the risk of having the BK on the device (which is no longer the case in the current draft).

 ## Comments and links

 [Blog comments here](https://www.reddit.com/r/espadrine/comments/hlrx40/webidentity_oneclick_passwordless_signups_logins/).